tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

         HKDF-Expand-Label(Derive-Secret(Secret, label, ""),
                           "exporter", Hash(context_value), key_length)

-Where Secret is either the early_exporter_main_secret or the exporter_main_secret.
-Implementations MUST use the exporter_main_secret unless explicitly specified by the application.
-The early_exporter_main_secret is defined for use in settings where an exporter is needed for 0-RTT data.
+Where Secret is either the early_exporter_secret or the exporter_secret.
+Implementations MUST use the exporter_secret unless explicitly specified by the application.
+The early_exporter_secret is defined for use in settings where an exporter is needed for 0-RTT data.
 A separate interface for the early exporter is RECOMMENDED; this avoids the exporter user accidentally using an early exporter when a regular